 This is the primary course website for Advanced Numerical Analysis (MATH 269A), Fall 2024.

 There will be several assignments involving both theoretical and computational exercises.
-These will be collected on Friday in class.
+Submit through Bruin Learn.

 The following is a tentative plan.